netgen-layouts/layouts-docs/cookbook/custom_value_types.rst

 Converting the domain objects to Netgen Layouts items is done through so called value converters and every value type needs to have a value converter implemented.
-Value converter should implement ``Netgen\BlockManager\Item\ValueConverterInterface``, which provides methods that return the data used by Netgen Layouts to work with block items, like the ID of the object, name and if the object is considered visible in your CMS.
+Value converter should implement ``Netgen\Layouts\Item\ValueConverterInterface``, which provides methods that return the data used by Netgen Layouts to work with block items, like the ID of the object, name and if the object is considered visible in your CMS.

 Method ``supports`` should return if the value converter supports the given object.
 Usually, you will check if the provided object is of correct interface.